adgalad/Epilog/doc/design.md

 expression would just be true.
 The same logic applies, *mutatis mutandis*, to the `andalso` operator.

-The operator `:` takes an array on its left and an integer on its right and returns the element type of the array.
+The operators `[ x }` and `{ x ]` take an array on their lefts and an integer expression on between in the place of the `x` and return the element type of the array.
+They work identically.

 The family of operators `to*`, that is, `toBoolean`, `toCharacter`, `toFloat`, and `toInteger`, take an expression of any type and return the converted